openvinotoolkit/openvino/inference-engine/samples/object_detection_sample_ssd/README.md

       -l "<absolute_path>"  Required for CPU custom layers.
 Absolute path to a shared library with the kernels implementations.
           Or
       -c "<absolute_path>"  Required for GPU, MYRIAD, HDDL custom kernels.
 Absolute path to the .xml config file with the kernels descriptions.
     -d "<device>"           Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma_separated_devices_list>" format to specify HETERO plugin.
-Sample will look for a suitable plugin for device specified
+Sample will look for a suitable plugin for device specified.

-    Available target devices: ...
+    Available target devices: <devices>

 ```